Enabling Hardware Acceleration in Firefox

 - If webgl is not working, you’ll get software rendering and ~13 FPS with 10000 fish

-You can try to go to about:config
+You can try to go to about:config and set gfx.webrender.all to true and test again;

 on Nvidia Proprietary drivers this might do nothing.

-: if it says “Description: llvmpipe” then it’s using software 3d renderer.
+Search for GPU #1: if it says “Description: llvmpipe” then it’s using software 3d renderer.

 Nvidia Proprietary

-When running Firefox from command-line, I noticed libEGL warning: egl: failed to create dri2 screen
+When running Firefox from command-line, I noticed libEGL warning: egl: failed to create dri2 screen.

-and all looked good, so I have no idea what’s wrong.
+I ran eglinfo and all looked good, so I have no idea what’s wrong.
 Also running

-worked well.
-Running eglinfo -B
+eglgears_wayland worked well.
+Running eglinfo -B shown something interesting:

 Device #1: